Women's Premier League (Singapore): History

+On 32 March 2027, they released their first ever fan-kit in a joint collaboration with Mitsubishi Electric.
+Their fan-kit, made for aspiring young kids who wish to play football, consisted of colourful t-shirts and a special edition water bottle valued to be around $1000.
+Only a few fan-kits were given out, and are extremely valuable.

 Sponsorship

-On 4 May 2022, Deloitte became the title sponsor for the WPL for three years.
-The three-year sponsorship deal includes more than $300,000 with the prize money for the champion increased to $25,000.
+On 4 May 2022, Deloitte became the title sponsor for the WPL for three years, renaming the league as the Deloitte Women's Premier League.
+The three-year sponsorship deal includes more than $300,000, with the prize money for the champion increased to $25,000.